 If you enjoy being eaten by mosquitoes or deafened by cicadas… this is the walk for you!
-I’m exploring a section of Bouddi National Park that I haven’t been to before, around Daleys Point.
+I’m exploring a section of Bouddi National Park that I haven’t been to before, with the Daleys Ridge Circuit from Daleys Point.
 Leaving the car at the Wards Hill Carpark, at the top of Wards Hill Road, the official signboard shows both Daleys Point Fire Trail and Rocky Point Trail on the map.
 But they are shown as separate trails; I am hoping I can join them up to form a loop.

 I set off down the wide Rocky Point Fire Trail, which descends gently through tall eucalpyt forest.
 It’s an enjoyable start to my bushwalk – except as soon as I stop to take a photo, I’m instantly covered in swarms of hungry mosquitoes.